Harsh-cyber005/godowns/README.md

 # My Full-Stack Project

 This is a full-stack Godowns app.
-The frontend is served from port `5173`, and the backend runs on port `3000`.!
+The frontend is served from port `5173`, and the backend runs on port `3000`.

+## Deployment

+You can access the deployed application at: [https://godowns-pi.vercel.app/](https://godowns-pi.vercel.app/)

 ## Prerequisites